mirzaaadam/mirzaaadam/README.md

   - Scripted Frontend web page for Machine Learning project using Gaussian Naive Bayes model to predict risk of mother/child mortality during pregnancy using biometric risk factors.

 - September 2022: [Pomotimer](https://github.com/mirzaaadam/Pomotimer) (C++)
   - Implemented the ‘Pomodoro’ method of study through the creation of an open-source two-stage timer wherein user defines length of cyclical rest and work periods through simple command line input.

+- October 2022-Present: [Hooli] (Swift + SwiftUI)
+  - Implemented avatar creation and accompanying user interface, allowing for the assembling and encoding of user-customizable profile images stored and parsed throughout scheduling app.
+App in question, Hooli, is to be launched on the app store by March 2023.